benjwexler/forbes-engineering-coding-test/README.md

 ## Testing

-* I only implemented two tests for the app.
-Both are for a function I created to fetch the images.
+* I only implemented four tests for the app.
+Two are for a function I created to fetch the images, and the other two are for testing the initial HTML rendered to the DOM
 * run `npm run test` to execute the tests.

 # Future Improvements